Tymlez/guardian-policies/README.md

 https://interwork.org/wp-content/uploads/2021/05/Voluntary_Ecological_Markets_Overview_Revised.pdf

 TYMLEZ integrated the tokenisation functionality based on the recommendations of the IWA VEM.
-However, we make no claim as to the adherence to this document as indivdual customer requirements created in a nascent market often require creative thinking.
+However, we make no claim as to the adherence to this document as individual customer requirements created in a nascent market often require creative thinking.

 ## High Level Policy Overview